esp/esp-js/ReadMe.md

 If you publish an event that requires a response from another processor, then perhaps these 2 processors are really dealing with the same concern and need to be merged.

-You may have a complex sub system within the model.
+You may have a complex subsystem within the model.
-This sub system might be better managed behind a façade that receives all events and calls methods on the façade to manipulate model state.
+This subsystem might be better managed behind a façade that receives all events and calls methods on the façade to manipulate model state.

 ## Having circular dependencies between models